 All three do pretty much the same, they store data for you.
-The main difference between the three is the speed.
+The main difference between the three is speed.

-A HDD (which still has mechanically moving parts) is the slowest of the three and will usually read and save Data at about 100MByte/s.
+An HDD (which still has mechanically moving parts) is the slowest of the three and will usually read and save Data at about 100MByte/s.

-Both HDDs and SSDs are plugged into a SATA plug onto the Mainboard via a SATA Cable.
+Both HDDs and SSDs are plugged into a SATA plug onto the motherboard via a SATA Cable.
 They also need Power that they get through a Power Cable from the PSU (Power Supply Unit, I’ll talk about that later!)

 The GPU of course also needs cooling, but every discrete GPU that you can buy already comes with an attached Cooler on top of it, so we don’t have to worry about extra cooling for the GPU.